See Spot Run: Plot

-The FBI agents try to take Spot back, but in the end, they decide to let him choose with whom he wants to live.
-He chooses Gordon and James, although he gives Murdoch a goodbye lick.
-A filthy and slightly burnt Stephanie returns and is very upset with Gordon for what had happened, but James convinces her that Gordon is a good guy, and they end up together.
+Murdoch decides to let the dog choose with whom he wants to live; he chooses Gordon and James, and gives Murdoch a goodbye lick.
+Stephanie returns home and, seeing her house wrecked, is angry with Gordon, but James convinces her that Gordon is a good guy.
+Sonny is incarcerated and the dog, now known only as Spot, continues living a happy life with Gordon, Stephanie and James.